Impurity effect as a probe for the pairing symmetry of graphene-based superconductors: Results and Discussion

-The impurity induced resonance peaks can be explained numerically through the denominator of the $T$-matrix, namely, its imaginary part at the low energy is usually rather small due to the existence of the superconducting gap.
-Then a resonance occurs when its real part approaches to zero.
-We have checked numerically (not presented here) that our main results can also be explained based on the above analysis.
-On the other hand, we here provide another sound physical picture which can account for the in-gap states of the $p+ip$-wave and $d+id$-wave pairing symmetries, through analyzing the superconducting order parameter near the Fermi surface.
+We here provide a physical picture accounting for the possible in-gap states of the $p+ip$-wave and $d+id$-wave pairing symmetries, through analyzing the superconducting order parameter near the Fermi surface.
 The superconducting gap magnitudes and their phases [from Eq.(5)] are plotted in Fig.~6.
-As is seen in Figs.~6(a) and 6(b), for the $p+ip$-wave and $d+id$-wave pairing symmetries, the maximum superconducting gap is just near the normal state Fermi surface pockets, indicated by pockets $1-6$.
+As is seen in Figs.~6(a) and 6(b), for the $p+ip$-wave and $d+id$-wave pairing symmetries, the maximum superconducting gap is just near the normal state Fermi pockets, indicated by pockets $1-6$.
 The phases of the superconducting gap almost keep the same in one pocket and the phases are reversed for the pockets $1/2$ and $3$ (or pockets $5/6$ and $4$).
 Such sign reversal behavior is similar to the cases of the iron-based superconductors.
 Therefore, here the physical origin of the in-gap states is the same with the case in the iron-based superconductor~\cite{zhang,tsai}, which is suggested to be caused by the Andreev reflection due to the opposite phases of the order parameters~\cite{jhu}.
-As the chemical potential increases, the Fermi surface becomes rather large and the disordered phases are induced, as a result, the in-gap resonance states are suppressed.
 For the case of the $s$-wave and $f$-wave pairing states, as is seen in Fig.~6(c), the maximum gap is always far away from the Fermi surface, as a result, the effective superconducting gap magnitudes are much smaller.
 And the phases of the gap are in disorder thus no in-gap resonance peaks exist.